Communications Services Down on Growth Doubts -- Communications Services Roundup

-Communications services companies fell as traders hedged their bets on the outlook for growth.
+Communications services companies fell sharply as a rally in the sector faltered.

-Venue operator Live Nation Entertainment shares rose after its quarterly earnings suggested ongoing growth in demand for live music.
+An activist investor blasted Walt Disney for its "mediocrity" on artificial intelligence and augmented reality and continued a campaign for seats on the media giant's board of directors.

-Warner Bros.
-Discovery shares slid after the company posted a wider-than-expected fourth-quarter loss and revenue that fell short of estimates, weighed down by weak ad revenue and the impact of the recent writers and actors strikes.
+AT&T said it will offer a billing credit to customers affected by last week's network outage that knocked out service to subscribers nationwide.

 Write to Rob Curran at rob.curran@dowjones.com